-These suitability with water intake consideration maps are expected to change as more information is gathered through engagement and consultation efforts and as technical studies advance at the local level and detailed siting stage.
+The water intake suitability maps are expected to change prior to the narrowing decision planned in late 2023 as more information is gathered through engagement and consultation efforts and as technical studies advance at the local level and detailed siting stage.

-For more information on the siting process including the role of GoldSET, past and present versions of the Indicator workbooks and their associated suitability maps (version 1 and version 2 with water intake consideration) can be found at Potential Facility Location (saskpower.com).
+For more information on the siting process including the role of GoldSET, past and present versions of the Indicator workbooks and their associated suitability maps (version 1 and version 2 with water intake consideration) can be found at Regional Evaluation Process (saskpower.com).